IEXLOUD/mac_cleaner/README.md

 A powerful, free, and open-source way to clean and speed up a macOS system directly from the terminal is by using Mole.
-It is a command-line tool that automatically removes application leftovers, clears caches, and reclaims disk space, making it a popular free alternative to paid optimization tools by saving the following into a .sh file and making it executable (chmod +x mac_cleaner.sh)
+It is a command-line tool that automatically removes application leftovers, clears caches, and reclaims disk space, making it a popular free alternative to paid optimization tools by saving the following into a .sh file

-# Run IN CMD
+# Run IN CMD making it executable (chmod +x mac_cleaner.sh)

 chmod +x mac_cleaner.sh